-S (M, L) to fit 7.5″ (8.25″, 9″) palm circumference.
+TO FIT: 7.5” (8.25”, 9”) palm circumference.
 If you are between sizes, knit the closer size.

-3 (4, 5) US, or size needed to get gauge.
+NEEDLES: 3 (4, 5) US, or size needed to get gauge.

 Pattern may be knit on double points, a long circular for magic loop, or on 2 circulars.

-28 (26, 24) sts. and 30 (28, 26) rows = 4″ in colorwork pattern.
+GAUGE: 28 (26, 24) sts. and 30 (28, 26) rows = 4” in colorwork pattern.
 Gauge is critical for proper fit!

-This pattern requires sport or DK or light worsted weight yarns for the outer mitten.
+This pattern requires sport or DK yarns for the outer mitten.
 You will use approx. 125 yards of MC and 40 yards each of 5 CCs.
-You will need approx. 140 yards of a DK or sport lining yarn, as well.
+Count on using approx. 140 yards of a DK or sport lining yarn, as well.

-All samples shown have been knit with one main color and 5 contrast colors.
+Some samples shown have been knit with one main color and 5 contrast colors.
 The chart will show you when to change colors.
 You do not need to knit these in 6 colors, however.
 Two colors will do nicely!
 I can see these in black and white, subtle combinations like blue and grey, or a solid main color with a self-striping contrast yarn.